 *Per the DSM-5

 Research has proven psychotherapy to be the most effective form of treatment for trauma.
 Most commonly, cognitive behavioral therapy (CBT) and eye movement desensitization and reprocessing (EMDR) are used in treating trauma.
-I am certified in Trauma Focused Cognitive Behavioral Therapy and am in the process of being trained in EMDR.
+I am certified in Trauma Focused Cognitive Behavioral Therapy and am trained in EMDR.

 If you or someone you know have experienced trauma symptoms, I believe that I can help and invite you to contact me today for a free consultation.